NexExMachina/Nginx-Grafana-InfluxDB-Script/README.md

 # Prerequisites
 - Linux VPS - I recommend **Hetzner**.
 They are cheap and reliable.
 Ubuntu Server 20.04 or 22.04 is the **required** OS.
 Other OS choices will not work.
 - Domain Name with two DNS Records - one for Grafana (eg. grafana.example.com) and one for InfluxDB (eg. influx.example.com) - These two records should point to your VPS public IPv4 address.
-Cloudflare proxying is also fine for this.
+Cloudflare proxying is also fine for this. **You will need to create two more TXT records for verification during the install!**
 - Firewall rules (if applicable) allowing inbound access to TCP ports **80, 81, and 443**
 - Basic knowledge of Linux (How to SSH)